-47) Singapore International Commercial Court, SICC Procedural Guide, available at: https://www.sicc.gov.sg/docs/default-source/ legislation-rules-pd/sicc-procedural-guide-(20190724)-(pdf).pdf make the decision to appoint a certain arbitrator is of crucial importance.
-It is certainly true that the degree of transparency in relation to the quality of arbitrators has greatly increased.
-Indeed, merely purporting to be "versed in the law" is unlikely to yield a great number of appointments in the contemporary market place.
+transparency in relation to the quality of arbitrators has greatly increased.
+Indeed, merely purporting to be "versed in the law" is unlikely to yield a great number of appointments in the contemporary marketplace.
 Despite these developments, there is still insufficient objective material on arbitrators, particularly on their quality and efficiency.
-I will briefly touch on the information that is currently available and will then discuss the challenges that remain within the arbitrator appointment process.
+It follows that it is necessary to briefly touch on the information that is currently available and then discuss the challenges that remain within the arbitrator appointment process.